edemagbenyo/vuejs-podomoro/README.md

-# Podomoro Timer
+# ProFitOro Timer Application

-> A Vue.js project
+> A Vue.js project that implements a podomoro timer

 ## Build Setup